XXIV Old Buildings - Leading Commercial / Chancery Barristers

 Hugh also advises and appears for clients in alternative dispute resolution procedures.

-Examples of current and past commercial litigation or arbitration work include:
+Examples of his notable commercial litigation experience include:

 • Acting for a large corporate group seeking to obtain anti-suit relief overseas in view of an intended restructuring to enable the investigation of fraud claims worth in excess of US$4.5Bn.

-• Lawlor & Ors v Medivet Group Ltd & Anr– Acted for the claimant vets in their partnership disputes with Medivet, one of the largest veterinary services providers in the country.
+• Lawlor & Ors v Medivet Group Ltd & Anr – Acting for the Claimant vets in their partnership disputes with Medivet, one of the largest veterinary services providers in the country.

-• Acting (with Steven Thompson QC and Emma Hughes) for a leading aeronautical company in its multi-£m disputes (leading to multiple LCIA arbitrations) with a sub-contractor relating to the manufacture of aircraft parts.
+Acting for a leading aeronautical company in its multi-£m disputes (leading to multiple LCIA arbitrations) with a sub-contractor relating to the manufacture of aircraft parts (with Steven Thompson KC).

-• Richard George v Robert McCarthy & Goss Interactive Ltd [2019] EWHC 2939 (Ch) – Successfully acted for the respondent to a long, complicated and aggressive unfair prejudice petition at trial.
+• Richard George v Robert McCarthy & Goss Interactive Ltd [2019] EWHC 2939 (Ch) – Acting for the successful respondent to a long, complicated and aggressive unfair prejudice petition at trial.

 • Acting for litigation funders as assignees of claims against company directors and their associates concerning the misappropriation or misuse of company fund and unlawful dividends.